 Most of the garden had been neglected for many years, but with the help of garden designer Bunny Guinness, much of it has been redesigned.
 The hard landscaping works were completed by 2006.
 These works included the new pond in front of the mill and the courtyard between the mill and the house.

 The planting schemes are still very much work in progress.
-Some, including those around the lake are not yet fully established, having only been planted in the last twelve months or so.
-Clearing and then planting work still contihues, although you can now walk all the way around the mill lake.
+Some, including those around the lake are not yet fully established.
+Clearing and then planting work still continues, although you can now walk all the way around the mill lake.
 The garden, surrounded as it is by water, is hampered by a high water table sitting on dense clay, and the very damp micro-climate in this valley below Blackdown.
-Improving the drainage continues but it does inhibit some of the planting schemes, which have to accommodate a multitude of drainage pipes and manhole covers.
+Improving the drainage continues, but it does inhibit some of the planting.

-An interesting and historic property, set in the most glorious of gardens.
+Lowder Mill is an interesting and historic property, set in the most beautiful of gardens.